ConSol/docker-headless-vnc-container/README.md

     docker run -d -p 5901:5901 -p 6901:6901 --user $(id -u):$(id -g) consol/centos-xfce-vnc

-If you wan't to get into the container use  interactive mode `-it` and `bash`
+If you want to get into the container use interactive mode `-it` and `bash`

     docker run -d -p 5901:5901 -p 6901:6901 consol/centos-xfce-vnc

-Build a image from scratch:
+Build an image from scratch:

     docker build -t consol/centos-xfce-vnc centos-xfce-vnc